n4vrl0s3/n4vrl0s3/README.md

 ## About Me

 <div align=justify>
-From Indonesia :indonesia:, I wear two hats: Graphic Designer and UI/UX Designer.
-Currently, I'm putting my skills to good use at the Amalia Foundation for Orphanage.
-In my free time, you'll find me exploring the world of technology , getting lost in a good novel , or simply pondering the universe's mysteries.
-Feel free to connect with me on <a href="https://instagram.com/n4vrl0s3">Instagram!</a>
+Based in Indonesia 🇮🇩, I proudly wear two hats: Graphic Designer and UI/UX Designer.
+When I’m not designing, I dive into the world of technology, lose myself in captivating novels, or reflect on the fascinating mysteries of the universe.
+Let’s connect—find me on <a href="https://instagram.com/n4vrl0s3">Instagram!</a>

 <hr><br>